Manage AI Visibility Tracking

 - Buyer context accurately reflects your ideal customer

-- Business problems are specific and realistic with clear business impact
+- Business problems are specific and realistic

-- Priority concerns match actual customer feedback and requirements
+- Priority concerns match actual customer feedback

-- Custom scenarios use appropriate placeholders and natural language
+- Custom scenarios use appropriate placeholders

-- All relevant AI platforms are included for your market
+- All relevant AI platforms are included

-Step 10: Activate Monitoring
+Step 10: Activate monitoring

-- Relevant compliance requirements (HIPAA, GDPR, SOX, etc.)
+- Relevant compliance requirements (HIPAA, GDPR, SOX)

-- Industry-specific terminology and concerns
+- Industry-specific terminology

-- Regulatory timing and implementation considerations
+- Regulatory timing and implementation

 - Data handling and security requirements

-Vertical Market Adaptation: Tailor scenarios to reflect how different industries approach procurement:
+Vertical market adaptation: Tailor scenarios to reflect how different industries approach procurement:

 - Healthcare: Patient safety and compliance focus